 Brad Jones - Australia - 2018

 After a gap, the LOI has some interest in the World Cup again.
 Brad Jones famously made his LOI debut as a 19 year old on loan to Shelbourne in a 6-4 win over Bohs in 2001.
-He didn't stay too long with Shels but has gone on to play for Liverpool and Feyernoord and this year travels to his first World Cup.
+He didn't stay too long with Shels but has gone on to play for Liverpool and Feyernoord and in 2018 travelled to his first World Cup.

 James Meredith - Australia - 2018